amplifier19/DockerCompose-MusicApp/README.md

 The root [docker-compose.yml](./docker-compose.yml) file is responsible for building and running the 3 microservices and their respective databases.
 It also creates a network for the microservices to communicate with each other.

-1. The first service is playlist api consisting of the api and its accompanied database container.
+1. The first service consists the playlist api and its accompanied database container.
 The api is built from the [Dockerfile](./playlist/Dockerfile) in the playlist directory and the database is built from the mongo image.
 The api is exposed at port 4000.
 The api depends on the database to be running before it can start.

 ---
     services: